In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 10. No dark patterns

-Other common examples of dark patterns include:
+Other common dark patterns include:

-- Subscriptions that are difficult to cancel
+- Subscriptions that are easy to start and hard to cancel

-- Discrimination based on user data
+- Discriminatory pricing or experiences based on user data

 11. Suitable advertisements